Skip To Content

 2. less worthy of belief.

-14.5.2 In proceedings relating to allegations of sexual abuse or other sexual misconduct, evidence shall not be adduced by or on behalf of the member that the complainant has engaged in sexual activity other than the sexual activity that forms the subject matter of the allegations, either with the member or with any other person, unless the Tribunal determines that the evidence:
+14.5.2 In proceedings relating to allegations of sexual abuse or other sexual misconduct, evidence shall not be adduced by or on behalf of the registrant that the complainant has engaged in sexual activity other than the sexual activity that forms the subject matter of the allegations, either with the registrant or with any other person, unless the Tribunal determines that the evidence:

 1. is not being called for the purpose of supporting an inference described in rule 14.5.1;